-// The combination of predicate - lemma and the fearce that its instance mivokes is called a lepical UNI (LU).
-This is there fore pairing of a word with its meaning the latest release of frameNet, R1.5, contains about 173,000 predicate un steurus Covering about 8000 frame elements roceghty 1,000 fromis over the BNC.
-PropBank: - If only underdes annotations of alguments of verb predication.
-All the verbe in WSJ part of the Pern Trec Bank have been labelled with their Semantic arguments.
-The arguments are tagged as either core argineuts with Labels of type ARGN where N laker values from 065 or adjunctive algaments with labels of lype ARGM-X, Where X can lake values of TMP Loc and soon.
-Adjunctine argumente share the same meaning across all predication, where as the meaning of core arguments has to be interpreted ui connection with a predicate ARGO is lie PROTO-AGENT (usually the subject of a transilive verb ARGI à the PROTO-PATIENT (usually the direct object of transitive verb. asqueents for the predicate operate and author Description Predicate Argument Agent, opualor ARGO Operate.
-01 Thing operated ARGI Explicit palicuit Explicit argument ARG2 ARGS Epplicit instrument ARG 4.
+That its instance miroker is called a lexical UNI (LU).
+This is there fore pairing of a word with its meaning the latest release of frameNct, R1.5, contains about 173,000 predicate un stources Covering about 8,000 forame elements roughly 1,000 fromis over the BNC.
+PropBank: - If only underdes annotations of algements of verb predication.
+All the verbe in WSI part of the Penn Tree Bank have been labelled With their Semantic arguments.
+The arguments are tagged ons either core argineuts with Labels of type ARGN where N laker values from ob 5 or adjunctive algaments with latels of type ARGM-X, where X can lake values of TMP LOC and Boon.
+Adjunctine argumente share the same meaning across all predicalis, where as the meaning of core arguments has to be interpreted ui connection with a predicate.
+ARGO is the PROTO - AGENT (usually the subject of a transitive verb ARGI is the PROTO - PATIENT (usually the direct object 9 transitive verb. arguneuts for et producati aprate and author Description Predicate Arguneut Agent, opualor ARGO operate.01 Thing operated ARGI Explicit palicuit (Thus operated on) Explicit argument ARG2 ARGZ Explicit instrument ARG 4.